- Guarantee of Housing

 Room Costs (2018-2019)

-The room rates are set by the Board of Trustees and typically announced each year after Spring Break.
+The room rates are set by the Board of Trustees and are anticpated to be announced in Late April.
 The room rates will be posted here once available.

 Barnard students who live in Columbia Housing through the BC/CU Housing Exchange will be billed for their rooms by the College following Barnard's room rates (not Columbia's room rates) and will be required to sign a Barnard Housing Contract (in addition to a Columbia Housing Contract).